tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

    - Create a new private Github repository (it's free), copy/paste the code there and add a [composer.json like in this example](https://gist.github.com/tristanbes/fbacfb2ce6990e7fdc7411a73715fd92), tag a new release using [Github releases](https://help.github.com/en/articles/creating-releases), and then require this package using a custom repository.
 All the procedure is [listed in detail on roots.io website](https://roots.io/guides/private-or-commercial-wordpress-plugins-as-composer-dependencies/).
 I'd advise, if you have the budget for, to use [Private Packagist](https://packagist.com/) to host your private packages.

-# Use a better templating system than PHP: "I'm yelling timber" !
+# Use a better templating system than PHP: "I'm yelling timber"!

-What about the templating system ?
+What about the templating system?
 PHP is not a good templating system.
 Hard to read, hard to write, and let's not fool ourselves, we're no longer in the early 2010, we have tools created especially for each use case.
 The best PHP templating system is [Twig](https://twig.symfony.com/).
 It is widely used in the Symfony ecosystem (but not only).

-So how can we use Twig inside a WordPress project ?
+So how can we use Twig inside a WordPress project?
 Luckily for us, there's a project called  [Timber](https://github.com/timber/timber).

 > Plugin to write WordPress themes with object-oriented code and the Twig Template Engine